 Taking care of your financial obligations is important, but it can be difficult if you find yourself in a situation where check or cash just won’t do the trick.
 Money orders are a safe and convenient way to send money.

 While they might seem a little out of date, they remain a strong option for many individuals.
-Read on to find out what exactly a money order is, why you might want to use one, and how the process works.
+Read on to find out what exactly they are, why you might want to use one, and how the process works.

 What is a money order?